uwplse/StructTact/README.md

 These files were originally developed in the context of [Verdi](https://github.com/uwplse/verdi), but have since been factored out to make them easier to use in other projects.

-If you are interested in using StructTact in a project that does not already manage its dependencies, we recommend using [`coqproject.sh`](https://github.com/dwoos/coqproject).
+If you want to use StructTact in a project that does not already manage its dependencies, we recommend using [`coqproject.sh`](https://github.com/DistributedComponents/coqproject).

 Requirements
 ------------